Switching to a Low-Cost Cell Phone Carrier Can Save You Up to $2,300 Over 3 Years - Austin - 1

 you can save over $50 a month,

-and in 3 years, you will have enough left for 5 to 6 used phones.
+and in 3 years, you'll have enough left for 5 to 6 used phones.

 Besides Mint Mobile, there are also low-cost carriers like Visible, US Mobile, and Tello.

-If two people switch from Verizon to a low-cost carrier using this method, they can save a lot of money over three years.
+If two people switch from Verizon to a low-cost carrier using this method, they can save a significant amount over 3 years.